devanshraghav/pinterest-backend-clone/Readme.md

  ## 2nd Commit Implementation:
  - Installed and Setup connect-flash
  - show flash message if wrong info provided - during login

+ ## 4th Commit Implementation:
+ - Installed uuid(to give unique name to each file being created) and multer(for file upload).
+ - Added feature to add images and display in the webpage.
+ - Additionally those image data i.e post will be stored inside the database - For a particular user who created that post.
+ - This data will be visible in the /profile page of the user.